-I’ve been fortunate to find a career that caused my passion to sprout.
-My introduction to recruitment came while I was working at a Public Relations agency.
+My introduction to recruitment came while I was working at this agency.
 My client, an executive recruitment firm, recruited C-Suite executives for tech firms around the country and used media outreach as a new business and branding strategy.
 PR wasn’t a natural skillset for me, but recruitment captured my attention.

 In 2013, I left Public Relations and moved into staffing.
 Initially, each day was a struggle as I questioned my motives, actions, and reasons for working within recruitment.
 I staffed (rather, attempted to staff) medical and administrative roles that would pay less than $15/hr.
 I couldn’t stomach the idea of negotiating someone’s hourly rate down $1-2/hr to bring in more revenue.
 I struggled.
 Was I perpetuating lower wages?
 Would I want a phlebotomist making $12/hr jabbing needles into my arm?
 I had no passion for my work.